Samantha Oliver

 About me

-My style is relational — meaning I invite all parts of you into the therapy space.
-Many clients find themselves able to talk with me about things they have never shared before.
-This is because I work hard to create an environment of acceptance, curiosity, and compassion.
-I am genuinely interested in the people I work with, and I use curiosity to encourage clients to develop their own curiosity about their emotions and inner processes.
+This is because I work hard to create an environment of acceptance, curiosity and compassion.
+I am genuinely interested in the people I work with; I use gentle exploration to help clients develop insight into their emotions, behaviours and internal world.

 Therapy isn't a quick fix - it does require commitment and a readiness.
 But starting the process can ease your distress as you keep coming back and engaging.
 We can look at how many sessions you would like to work within or keep it open ended.
 Please feel free to get in touch with any questions.